nheatyon/Easy-Java-Password-Generator/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 To start using my program, you need to have the latest version of Java installed.
-Then download the "<b>spassword_gen.jar</b>" file and start it!
-If you want to modify my code, download the "<b>source</b>" folder.
+Then download "<b>spassword_gen.jar</b>" file and start it!
+If you want to modify my code, download "<b>source.zip</b>".
 Mention me in case you change part of my code!

 <!-- CONTRIBUTING -->
 ## Contributing